 Here are my recommendations of fast growing vegetables you can start growing today in Singapore.
 For a guide on how to start growing vegetables, please see here.

-Microgreens take a matter of days to grow and requires minimal effort.
-While this isn’t really going to fill your belly, it contains a good amount of nutrients, and can easily complement your dishes at home.
+Microgreens and sprouts take a matter of days to grow and requires minimal effort.
+While this isn’t really going to fill your belly, it is nutrient-dense and can easily complement your dishes at home.